habitry/habitry_source/Templates/05-the-habit.md

 ##Email #4: The Habit

+Note: To make it easier to understand, the template below explains a food tracking habit.
+But you can adapt this template for any habit you want your clients to practice.

-SUBJECT: Here's your first habit!
+SUBJECT: [ClientName], here’s our first habit!

-Hey [ClientFirstName],
+Hey [ClientName],

 Your to-do list for today:

-1. Read this email to learn about the first habit and how to personalize and make it work for *you*.
+1. Read this email to learn about the Food Tracking habit and how to personalize and make it work for *you*.

-2. Go to the Habitry app to discuss and ask questions about the habit.
+2. Go to [Insert Community Platform.
+E.g., Habitry platform, Facebook Group, etc] to discuss and ask questions about the habit.

-3. Post your personal version of the habit in the Habitry app!
+3. Post your personal version of the Food Tracking habit in [Insert Community Platform.
+E.g., Habitry platform, Facebook Group, etc]!

 The Habit: I Will Track What I Eat